tianhai82/gqlcacheclient/README.md

   'Content-Type': 'application/graphql',
   credentials: 'same-origin',
 };

+// errHandler allows you to handle errors before rethrowing the errors.
+If no error is rethrown,
+//   the request will resolve with the data returned from this errHandler.
+//   Otherwise, the request be able to catch the error rethrown
-const errHandler = (err) => {
+//   Check for networkError or graphqlError in the (err) parameter const errHandler = (err) => {
-    if (err.response.status === 401){
+    // check for networkError or graphqlError and handle them if (err.networkError.status === 401){
         // forward to login page
-        return true // when true is returned in the handler,
-        // error will not be rethrown to downstream catches.
-        // request promise will resolve with an empty data }
+    }
+    throw err; //rethrow err
 }
 const client = new GqlClient('https://api.graph.cool/simple/v1/movies',headers, errHandler)
 // if no header is provided, the default will be {'Content-Type': 'application/json; charset=utf-8'}